-Contact points also function as day care shelter for working children providing them food, clothing, medical aid and place to unwind.
-Many of the children coming to contact points have high-risk behaviour and therefore they are also exposed to initial education on health and hygiene, HIV/AIDS, STDs and drugs and substance abuse etc.
+Contact points also function as day care shelter for working children providing them food, clothing, medial aid and place to unwind.
+Many of the children coming to contact points have high-risk behavior and therefore they are also exposed to initial education on health and hygiene, HIV/AIDS, STDs and drugs and substance abuse etc.

-GRP

-Contact Point at the GRP center is the flagship project of the SALAAM BAALAK TRUST.
-Started 16 yrs. ago it's a half-day care center offering NFE, awareness programs, games and sports, health & first aid facilities to the children.
-During 2004 - 2005 approximately 550 children availed these services at GRP.
-While 53 children were successfully repatriated back in to their families.
-152 children received interventions through SALAAM BAALAK TRUST.

-PLATFORM

-Since Platform is where runaway children end up, SALAAM BAALAK TRUST has a contact point at Platform No. 7 and functions as day care center for children on Ajmeri Gate side of the New Delhi railway station.
-300 children were attended to by this contact point.
-The Platform contact point has also a school running for street and working children where they learn much more than numbers and alphabets.

-KISHLAYA

-Kishalaya at Hanuman Mandir in Connaught Place is also an important hub of SALAAM BAALAK TRUST's activity.
-Opened in 1999 it identifies vulnerable boys and girls around the area and brings them to safe surroundings and care of SALAAM BAALAK TRUST.
-During the year 2004 - 05, 201 children came in contact with Kishalaya.
-It has been focusing on children with drug abuse backgrounds and this year too, 10 had to be sent to specialized care centres for detoxifications
+GRP PLATFORM KISHALAYA Contact Point at the GRP center is the flagship project of the SALAAM BAALAK TRUST.
+Started 17 yrs. ago it's a half-day care center offering NFE, awareness Since Platform is where runaway children end up, SALAAM BAALAK TRUST has a contact point at Platform No. 12 and functions as day care center for children on Kishalaya at Hanuman Mandir in Connaught Place is also an important hub of SALAAM BAALAK TRUST's activity.
+Opened in 1999 it identifies vulnerable boys ottering NFE, awareness programs, games and sports, health & first aid facilities to the children.
+During 2005 - 2006, 555 children availed these services at GRP.
+While 98 children were successfully repatriated back in to their families.
+173 children received interventions through SALAAM BAALAK TRUST, Childline.
+Aimeri Gate side of the New Delhi railway station.
+307 children were attended to by this contact point.
+The Platform contact point has also a school running for street and working children where they learn much more than numbers and alphabets. and girls around the area and brings them to safe surroundings and care of SALAAM BAALAK TRUST.
+During the year 2005 - 06, 142 children came in contact with Kishalaya.
+It has been focusing on children with drug abuse backgrounds and this year too, 19 had to be sent to specialized care centers for detoxifications.

-Prerna

-A new Inspiration, started last year, Prerna is a unique intervention working with children who are living with their families but devoid of their childhood, these are children who have never seen anything else then parents and never chased any dreams but their prospective customers to sell them balloons, small toys, flowers etc. These are the children who sell these things to supplement meager income of their families.
+Prerna: Prerna is a unique intervention working with children who are living with their families but devoid of their childhood, these are children who have never seem anything else then parents and never chased any dreams but their prospective customers to sell them balloons, small toys, flowers etc. These are the children who sell these things to supplement meager income of their families.
 Prerna is getting hugely popular with street children -girls & boys alike.
 Prerna inculcates healthy habits, interest in education and social awareness in these children besides providing them food and nutrition, clothing, primary health services, life skill education and opportunity of recreation with their peers.
-This year Prerna inspired lives of 90 children in ways more than one.
+This year Prerna inspired lives of 61 children in ways more than one.